Pro Football Reference Blog

 130

 Ron Mix, a Hall of Fame offensive lineman, carved a unique path in the NFL.
 Drafted by both the NFL (Colts) and AFL (Patriots), Mix ended up latching on with a different team in the Los Angeles Chargers, becoming a dominant tackle and guard for a decade.
 He was an eight-time AFL All-Star, renowned for his durability and exceptional blocking, and he was flagged for very few holding penalties in his career.
-A late-career trade brought him to the Oakland Raiders, making him part of the only offensive line in NFL history composed entirely of Hall-of-Famers.
+A late-career trade brought him to the Oakland Raiders, making him part of the only offensive line in NFL history composed entirely of Hall of Famers.
 Though his career spanned just 11 seasons, his impact as a relentless blocker and a leader solidified his place among football’s elite.

 Willie Roaf